Fresh Resources for Web Designers and Developers (June 2015)

 Typeslab

 Typeslab is a handy tool to create a Slab-type poster.
 Simply write the content and pick the font, Typeslab will generate the poster instantly.
-You can then download it or publish it in Imgur.
+You can then download it or publish it on Imgur.

 MatchMedia

 Matchmedia is a library that replicates CSS media queries.
 The library is not that fresh actually, but it is a really useful library that I decided to put on the list.
-If you need to do scripting based on the user viewport size or media type this is the library you want.
+If you need to do scripting based on the user viewport size or media type, this is the library you want.

 The following is an example used to run script in a 320px and below viewport size:

-if (matchMedia('only screen and (max-width: 320px)').matches) { }
+if (matchMedia('only screen and (max-width: 320px)').matches) { // Your code here }

 Sass Burger